cceh/capitularia/doc_src/collation_tool.rst

   similarity = 2.0 * triAB.size() / (triA.size() + triB.size());

-This similarity value can be calculated much faster than eg. the Levenshtein distance.
-The sets of trigrams for each input word are calculated only once and if you presort these sets, the common set can be found in O(n) time.
+The similarity based on trigrams was chosen because its calculation can be done in O(n) time whereas a similarity based on Levenshtein distance needs O(n²) time.
+The sets of trigrams for each input word are calculated only once and if you presort the trigrams in these sets, the common set can be found in O(n) time.
+To be implemented: in a first step gather all trigrams, give each one an integer id, and later operate on the ids only.
+(Maybe hash each trigram onto a value 0..63 and build a bitmask for each word, later operate on the masks only.)

 ..
 [Gotoh1982] Gotoh, O. 1982,  *An Improved Algorithm for Matching Biological